Cross-Country Learning for National Infectious Disease Forecasting Using European Data: Abstract

 \section{Abstract}

 Accurate forecasting of infectious disease incidence is critical for public health planning and timely intervention.
 While most data-driven forecasting approaches rely primarily on historical data from a single country, such data are often limited in length and variability, restricting the performance of machine learning (ML) models.
 In this work, we investigate a cross-country learning approach for infectious disease forecasting, in which a single model is trained on time series data from multiple countries and evaluated on a country of interest.
 This setting enables the model to exploit shared epidemic dynamics across countries and to benefit from an enlarged training set.
-We examine this approach through a case study on COVID-19 case forecasting in Cyprus, using surveillance data from European countries.
-We evaluate multiple ML models and analyse the impact of the lookback window length and cross-country `data augmentation' on multi-step forecasting performance.
-Our results show that incorporating data from other countries can lead to consistent improvements over models trained solely on national data.
-Although the empirical focus is on Cyprus and COVID-19, the proposed framework and findings are applicable to infectious disease forecasting more broadly, particularly in settings with limited national historical data.
+We examine this approach through a case study on COVID-19 case forecasting in Cyprus, using surveillance data of European countries.
+We evaluate multiple models and analyse the impact of the lookback window length and cross-country `data augmentation' on multi-step forecasting performance.
+The results show that combining data from other countries can lead to consistent improvements over models trained solely on national data.
+Although the focus is on Cyprus and COVID-19, the framework and findings provide promising insights for infectious disease forecasting in settings with limited national data.

 \textit{Clinical Relevance}—This work uses only aggregated, publicly available COVID-19 indicators (daily reported infections), avoiding individual-level data.
 The proposed forecasting pipeline can assist healthcare planning and inform government decisions on non-pharmaceutical interventions (e.g., lockdowns, social distancing) during epidemic surges.